Scooby-Doo! The Sword and the Scoob: Plot

-But before the competition can start, Morgan le Fay arrives and paralyzes Fred, leaving him unable to compete, forcing Daphne to take his place while Velma becomes apprentice to the wizard Merlin to work out a way to go back to their time.
-Daphne single handedly defeats the knights of the round table and Shaggy is declared the new king.
-Suddenly Morgan le Fay returns and kidnaps Shaggy.
+But before the competition can start, Morgan le Fay arrives and paralyzes Fred, leaving him unable to compete, forcing Daphne to take his place while Velma becomes an apprentice to the wizard Merlin to work out a way to go back to their time.
+Daphne single-handedly defeats the Knights of the Round Table, and Shaggy is declared the new king.
+Suddenly, Morgan le Fay returns and kidnaps Shaggy.
 The gang and Arthur follow them to Morgan le Fay's lair and discover that Shaggy has been tricked into signing his right to the throne in exchange for a banquet.
-Morgan transforms herself into a dragon to kill the gang, but they defeated her.
+Morgan transforms herself into a dragon to kill the gang, but they defeat her.

-Afterward, Velma suddenly reveals that the gang's whole adventure was a staged experience by the townsfolk and the gang was never send back in time.
-When the townfolk feared Shaggy might claim their town as his birthright, they used a Camelot experience attraction with actors, special effects to make the gang believe they travelled back in time and to get Shaggy to sign over the deed to the town, and King Arthur reveals himself as Winston Pilkingstonshire, an actor who previously portrayed Thundarr.
+Afterward, Velma suddenly reveals that the gang's whole adventure was a staged experience by the townsfolk, and the gang was never sent back in time.
+When the townfolk feared Shaggy might claim their town as his birthright, they used a Camelot experience attraction with actors and special effects to make the gang believe they traveled back in time and to get Shaggy to sign over the deed to the town, and King Arthur reveals himself as Winston Pilkingstonshire, an actor who previously portrayed Thundarr the Barbarian.

-When Shaggy explains that he has no interest in claiming the town, the town librarian who posed as Morgan le Fay steals the deed and takes the Mystery Machine to drive to a mailbox to take all the profits from the attraction for herself.
-Using Winston's lorry, disguised as an animatronic dragon, the gang and Winston stop her, and the police apprehended her.
+When Shaggy explains that he has no interest in claiming the town, the town librarian Mrs. Wentworth, who posed as Morgan le Fay, steals the deed and takes the Mystery Machine to drive to a mailbox to take all the profits from the attraction for herself.
+Using Winston's lorry, disguised as an animatronic dragon, the gang and Winston stop her, and the police apprehend her.

 As a thank-you to the gang, the town throws a party to celebrate.
-During the party, Velma learns that the town didn't hire a Merlin actor, and the Merlin she encountered is revealed to be the real thing when he magically disappears at the end.
+During the party, Velma learns from Mayor Saunders that the town didn't hire a Merlin actor, and the Merlin she encountered is revealed to be the real thing when he magically disappears at the end.